 When you purchase into a pre-construction project, whether a Toronto, Vancouver, or Hamilton condo, your contract will advise you that you can expect to owe a certain amount in levies at closing.
 The trouble is, these charges are payable at the time the building permit is issued, not when the condo project is launched or in pre-sale.
 And a lot could change before the project actually gets built, driving up costs in the interim.

-Last year, a group of Scarborough condo buyers were left scrambling to come up with thousands of dollars in unexpected closing costs that they maintained were not made clear when they agreed to purchase their units.
+For example, a group of Scarborough condo buyers were left scrambling to come up with thousands of dollars in unexpected closing costs that they maintained were not made clear when they agreed to purchase their units.
 While the idea of additional fees was in the sales contract, many buyers are shocked at how these costs escalated.
 Ultimately though, rather than risk losing their deposits and being forced to move out of the units, most swallowed the unexpected bill.

 Negotiate a Cap to Prevent Nasty Surprises